d4n3sh/thedaneshproject/content/posts/2007-01-18-torrents-iso-hunt-shutdown-by-mpaa.md

 ---
 The kind people at MPAA do it again.
 This time it's isohunt.
 Hopefully the be back soon.

 People have to wake up and smell the air.
 BitTorent ain't a medium to share files.
 It's up to the person sharing to keep the content clean.
 Will you shutdown a car company just cause one of it's drivers used it to illegal race?
-Think about it&#8230;
+Think about it...

 [Temporarily down (isohunt.com, torrentbox.com, podtropolis.com)][1]